ZTStew/Python-Random-Inaccurate-Fact-Generator/README.md

 # Description:
+Program is on ice for the foreseeable future.

 Program is intended to randomly generate a random inaccurate fact every x minutes and display it to the user as if it were an actual fact.
 The display comes in the form of a pop-up in the lower right corner of the screen.